Jesky-Sean/Decreasing-FirstResponder-Response-Time/README.md

+that stimulus is so fucking painful. i cant find where its coming from this time but it fucking hurts. fuck you gundy and uour friemds. fuck you all duck ou all.

 again their main focus is the restroom for some reasion, they are so fuckin oht of their minds, as a group, they are all the same person individually.

 there really is no fucking way to describe how horrible everything around my immeadiate area feels, everything i touch its the most extreame of extreams right now and earlier today from her hate group